 Often what brings you to the point of looking for a counsellor is an experience that has left you feeling vulnerable or shaken your sense of who you are.
 (And I’m aware how the search for a counsellor and making that first contact can also bring up feelings of vulnerability.)

 Vulnerability is closely linked to shame, another uncomfortable feeling.
 But what exactly is shame?
 Brené defines it as “the fear of disconnection – it’s the fear that something we’ve done or failed to do, an ideal that we’ve not lived up to, or a goal that we’ve not accomplished makes us unworthy of connection.
 I’m not worthy or good enough for love, belonging, or connection.
 I’m unlovable.
-I don’t belong.”
-It is “the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging.”
+I don’t belong”.
+It is “the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging”.

-So how do we get to that place of being able to stay true to ourselves and our values despite the shame we all feel at times?
-Well, it helps to know yourself and your values as much as possible, and the self-exploration of therapy can really help with that.
+So how do we get to that place of being able to stay true to ourselves and our values?
+And do so despite the shame we all feel at times?
+Well, it helps to know yourself and your values as much as possible.
+(The self-exploration of therapy can really help with that.)
 But essentially finding the courage to be vulnerable, or developing shame resilience, is about connection.
 Brené explains how “A social wound needs a social balm, and empathy is that balm”.

 There is so much to recommend this book.
 The sections on the differences in how women and men experience shame are eye-opening.
 There is a thought-provoking chapter on how we can rehumanise schools, colleges and workplaces.
-Finally, parents will get a lot from the chapter on how the secret to raising your children to be the adults you want them to be is to be that adult yourself.
-And Brené’s conversational style makes Daring Greatly a really enjoyable read.
+Finally, parents will get a lot from the chapter on the secret to raising your children to be the adults you want them to be.
+(Spoiler: it is to be that adult yourself.)

+Brené’s conversational style makes Daring Greatly a really enjoyable read.
 Whether you are in therapy or not, if you are looking to deepen your connections and live more fully, I would highly recommend this book.